-Framing includes both the cutting of wood material by the carpenter and assembling them to form a framework by the framer.
-Both of these things can be done separately or together.
-Framing is a kind of layout and the whole building depends on it.
+Framing includes cutting wood material by the carpenter and assembling them to form a framework by the framer.
+You can do both of these things separately or together.
+Framing is a kind of layout, and the whole building depends on it.
 Even a small mistake in the layout will make the building imperfect.
 Also, keep in mind that wood is not the only material you can use in framing.

 There are several kinds of framing and different parts for it.
 These parts are wall framing, lintels, ceiling, and exterior wall framing, etc. I am going to explain only a few of them below.

 - Lintel framing: Lintel is a horizontal block that covers the opening of two vertical pillars or supports.
 The above part of the door or window span is Lintel.
 Same as lintel framing is creating the layout for the Lintel.
 For lintel framing, you will need to take both the vertical and horizontal alignments with the help of a laser level.

 - Wall framing: Wall framing is the simple framing for the walls.
 You have to project the laser beam wherever you want your wall to be.

 - Ceiling: The ceiling of the frame is constructed with a different method.
 It is the structure or layout of the roof of the building or property you will construct.

 Before going out for framing, make sure to carry out these (below) things with you.
 I am listing them below.

 - Laser level: This is undoubtedly the main thing in your toolbox.
 You can use a simple green beam laser level for the best result.
 You can choose the laser level according to your working needs.
 One more thing, we had a much better framing experience with the self-leveling laser level.

 - Marker: You will have to mark the points according to the laser lines.
 That’s why do not forget to keep a marker in your too box.